Fraser-Greenlee/SpatialDataIncidentResponse/README.md

 \
 **Setup**

-East Python script contains essential setup instructions that are required prior to use to ensure accuracy and correct function.
+Each Python script contains essential setup instructions that are required prior to use to ensure accuracy and correct function.